cmc-discord/site/src/routes/+page.svelte.md

 tags: [
 	"one", "two"
 ]

+title: "Welcome to SvetleKit!"
 ---

-# Welcome to SvelteKit!

 Visit [kit.svelte.dev](https://kit.svelte.dev) to read the documentation.